jackyhuynh/JavaClientServerDemo/README.md

 # Automotive Customization System
 Automotive Customization System is an individual project using Java.
 The application allow multiple users get access to the server, and modify the data (which is cars) in the server.
-The sever and client object was implemented using Object Oriented Programing to encapsulate the implementation and access to the user.
+The application also allow each user to configurate their car and upload it to the server (please refer to the picture).
+The server and client object was implemented using Object Oriented Programing to encapsulate the design and access.
 Link Hash Map is used as the main container for this project (instead of a real database).
 The update data is write to a text file to simplifier the process.
 The container can be replace with a database system (SQL Server or My SQL), and will perform the full function of an API.
 Project can be extend to a full e-commerce page if the following component is add: a better GUI for the clients, payment API (Paypal), and a database system.

 ## Technology:
 Java, Servlet, Object-Oriented Design, Encapsulation, Data Structures, Algorithm, Apache Tom Cat, Servelet, Client-Sever Implementation